-Ducted vs. Ductless Heat Pumps: How to Choose
+Ducted vs. Ductless Heat Pumps: How To Choose

-Why Choose a Ducted Heat Pump
+Why Choose a Ducted Heat Pump?

-Why Choose a Ductless Heat Pump
+Why Choose a Ductless Heat Pump?

-- You’re planning renovation or new construction: Why not ditch the space-consuming ducts when you remodel parts of your home?
+- You’re planning a renovation or new construction: Why not ditch the space-consuming ducts when you remodel parts of your home?
 A ductless system offers you greater design freedom.

 - Asthma and allergy concerns: Ducted systems may have better circulation, but they also circulate dust and other air pollutants.
 Ductless heat pumps don’t have this problem, making them ideal for households with asthma and allergy sufferers.